 Things change.
 People, culture, the world; everything adapts to new surroundings, and that’s true for businesses, too.
-Sometimes a rebrand is necessary to bring companies and marketing agencies bang up-to-date or to reach new audiences.
+Sometimes rebranding is necessary to bring companies and marketing agencies bang up-to-date or to reach new audiences.

 But what makes something a rebrand rather than just a refresh?
 In short, a rebrand is about changing your brand’s identity and voice to meet new demands, whereas a refresh could just involve changing colour schemes or products.